VH-Lab/NDI-matlab/docs/reference/+ndi/+app/oridirtuning.m.md

   true if APPDOC_STRUCT1 and APPDOC_STRUCT2 have the same field names and same values and same sizes.
 That is, B is vlt.data.eqlen(APPDOC_STRUCT1, APPDOC_STRUCT2).

-Help for ndi.app.oridirtuning/isequal_appdoc_struct is inherited from superclass NDI.APP.APPDOC
+Help for ndi.app.oridirtuning/isequal_appdoc_struct is inherited from superclass ndi.app.appdoc
 ```

 ---